xlwings/xlwings-server/docs/lite_development.md

 xlwings Lite uses PyScript/Pyodide under the hood, which don't offer a debugger.
 So to debug your custom functions and custom scripts, you have two options:

 - Use `print()`, which will print to the console of the browser dev tools (not to the terminal where you run Python!).
-- In `app/.env`, temporarily switch back to `XLWINGS_ENABLE_LITE=false`.
+- In `.env`, temporarily switch back to `XLWINGS_ENABLE_LITE=false`.
 This allows you to run `run.py` by using the debug mode of your editor and set breakpoints.

 ## Task Pane